obonaventure/cnp3/Missions/S8/routing1.rst

    terminal start the virtual machine `NAT64` by executing the script `start_nat64`

-The interfaces of your boxes are configured with the following IPv4 and IPv6 addresses :
+#.
+The interfaces of your boxes are configured with
+the following IPv4 and IPv6 addresses :

  - `2001::2/64` on `eth0` on `H1` this is corresponding to `X` from the previous section.
  - `2001::1/64` on `eth0` on `NAT64` this is corresponding to `Y` from the previous section.
  - `192.168.1.1/24` on `eth1` on `NAT64` this is corresponding to `Z` from the previous section.
  - `192.168.1.2/24` on `eth1` on `H2` this is corresponding to `T` from the previous section.

+#.
+Check the IPv6 and the IPv4 connectivity between `H1` and `NAT64` and `H2` and `NAT64` by
+   using the ping and the ping6 command.
+If one of the IPs is not responding, you'll have to restart the setup from the `start_network` script, somehow the uml_switch daemon is bugged.

 You need to configure the routing on H1 so that all packet with a destination of `2003::/64` will be sent towards `NAT64`.
 This is corresponding to `Pref64::/n` from the previous section.